ContextLab/davos/paper/paper.md

 [Docker](https://www.docker.com/),
 [Singularity](https://sylabs.io/singularity/), or
 [conda](https://docs.conda.io/en/latest/)) that house fully isolated Python installations tailored to specific projects.
 These environments may be shared publicly as configuration files from which other users may build identical copies themselves.
 While effective, one drawback to this approach is that it can introduce a level of complexity beyond what is warranted for many simpler use cases.
 For example, distributing research code that relies on a particular Docker image to run properly not only necessitates extra configuration files and setup steps, but requires that both the author and end user install and navigate additional software that is often more complicated and resource-intensive than the actual code being shared.
 These added prerequisites clash with the simplicity and accessibility that have helped popularize Python among researchers, and can create barriers to both contributing to and taking advantage of open science.

 `davos` provides an alternative way to ensure stable functionality of Jupyter notebooks across users and over time that is intuitive, lightweight, and contained entirely within the notebook file itself.
 Using `smuggle` statements and onion comments, required packages can be specified directly within the code that uses them and automatically installed as they are needed.
 This offers two notable advantages over typical approaches to dependency management.
 First, it simplifies and expedites the process of sharing reproducible workflows by eliminating the need for additional configuration files, pre-execution setup, and environment management software (aside from `davos` itself).
 With `davos`, analyses, tutorials, and demos can be packaged and shared as "batteries included" notebooks that can be downloaded and immediately run, making them more accessible to less technical users.

 Second, `smuggle` statements and onion comments continue to ensure requirements are satisfied after they are initially installed.
 Most dependency specification schemes follow a common strategy: required packages and package versions are listed in a configuration file (e.g., a `requirements.txt`, `pyproject.toml`, `environment.yml`, `Pipfile`, `RUN` instructions in a `Dockerfile`, etc.) which is used to install them in a Python environment upfront.
 After this initial setup, however, this method generally does not ensure that the specified requirements *remain* installed, allowing them to be easily altered&mdash;sometimes inadvertently.
 This can lead to subtle issues when writing reproducible code in such a preconfigured environment.
-For instance, suppose a researcher has implemented a series of analyses using version 1.0 of "Package *X*", and later decides to perform an additional analysis that requires installing "Package *Y*".
+For instance, suppose a researcher has implemented a series of analyses using version 1.0 of "Package *X*," and later decides to perform an additional analysis that requires installing "Package *Y*."
 If Package *Y* depends on version 1.1 of Package *X*, then Package *X* will be upgraded to accommodate this new requirement.
 And if the researcher does not notice this change, differences between the two Package *X* versions risk introducing bugs into previously written code.
 Using `davos`, either in lieu of or alongside a different environment management tool, provides a safeguard against this situation. `smuggle` statements and onion comments enforce requirements every time they are executed, guaranteeing the expected version of each package is always used.
 This would not only catch and correct the unintentional change to Package *X*, but would also allow the researcher to choose whether to manually resolve the inconsistency or, if appropriate, `smuggle` different versions of the package as necessary.